 Norgesic are white tablets with N/C marked on one side and no marking on the other

 side, in bottles containing 100 tablets, 24 tablets and 8 tablets and blisters containing

 Each Norgesic tablet contains 35mg orphenadrine citrate and 450mg paracetamol.

 This medicine does not contain gluten.

-Norgesic is made in Australia by:
+Norgesic is supplied in Australia by: